Orange-OpenSource/casskop/documentation/troubleshooting.md

 ```

 This will allow CassKop to make the scale down. because it will start with the first rack, it will free some space and
-the last pod which was pending will be joining. then it will be decomissioned by casskop.
+the last pod which was pending will be joining. then it will be decommissioned by CassKop.

 we can see in CassKop logs when it deal with the rack with unscheduled pods: